paraswap/paraswap-sdk/README.md

 ```

-If additionally provided `providerOptions` as the second parameter, the resulting SDK will also be able to approve Tokens for swap.
+If optional `providerOptions` is provided as the second parameter, then the resulting SDK will also be able to approve Tokens for swap.

 ```ts
   //